Money Calculator

 You received a bonus.
 Your parents gifted you money.
 You've accumulated savings.
 Now comes the question every Indian home loan borrower faces: should I use this money to prepay part of my loan, or invest it for better returns?

 The textbook answer is mathematical: compare the post-tax loan rate against the post-tax investment return.
 If investments earn more than the loan costs, invest.
-But the real answer is more nuanced — risk, psychology, life stage, and tax situation all matter significantly.
+But the real answer is more nuanced - risk tolerance, psychology, life stage, tax situation, loan type, and tenure remaining all matter significantly.
+Here is a complete framework.

 Return natureGuaranteed (= loan rate)Variable (market-linked)